Site to Site VPN Security Benefits and Potential Risks

 Another important concern for companies regarding cybersecurity is scalability.
 They don’t want to rip the whole structure apart to add a new office or user.

 Site-to-site VPNs are incredibly scalable for two reasons.
-First, if you get the solution from a VPN provider as a VPNaaS, all the maintenance, setup, and operation will be taken care of by your vendor.
+First, if you get the solution from a VPN provider as a VPNaaS, all maintenance, setup, and operations will be handled by your vendor.

 Secondly, whenever you need to add a new user or a remote office to the network, you can simply add a new component and you’ll still be up and running without any interruption to your VPN structure.